 This work stream facilitates and accelerates the pace of adoption making sure that the whole system can benefit from these interventions.

-The programme is supporting the spread and adoption of two priority interventions, and will also identify evidence-based interventions that will help inform future priorities:
+The programme is supporting the spread and adoption of interventions in three priority areas, and will also identify evidence-based interventions that will help inform future priorities by developing an improvement and innovation pipeline.

 COPD is the second most common lung disease in the UK with an estimated 1.2 million people living with the condition.
 The British Thoracic Society (BTS) developed a COPD Discharge Care Bundle with the aim of improving care and reducing readmissions for patients admitted with an acute exacerbations of COPD (AECOPD).